hyperledger/indy-node/README.md

     - Common code for both indy-node and indy-client parts
 - scripts
     - Some scripts that can be run for installed Node (in particular, scripts to start Nodes, generate keys, prepare test Network, etc.)
+- doc
+    - a folder with documentation
+- dev-setup
+    - a folder with scripts helping to configure development environment (python, dependencies, projects, virtual environment)

 ## Dependent Projects